I have been fascinated with YouTube for years but the videos I was uploading never seem to get that many views.

 When I first started I used to go overboard on tags and fill it with as many as possible!

 I now aim for 6 – 8 keywords or phrases that are related to the video.

 I use 1 tag that is exactly the same for everyone video.
 That increases the chances of my other videos appearing down the right hand side with the suggested videos when someone is watching one of my videos.

 Not a particularly obvious trick but I noticed when looking at my own videos the ones with the most views all had custom thumbnails that I had uploaded rather than using the thumbnail YouTube automatically generates.

 I don’t think this nesecarrily ranks your video better it just makes it easier for the viewer to understand what the video is about and thus creates a better click through rate which in turns helps rank your video higher in the search results.

 I create my thumbnails using Canva.
 There are loads of templates you can use for free or for just a few dollars.

 9 > Ask everyone to comment, like or dislike your video

 I also wouldn’t worry about dislikes or negative comments.
 This actually makes your video look normal just like reviews on websites.
-If you only have postive thumbs it looks a bit spammy.
+If you only have positive thumbs it looks a bit spammy.

-I still thanked people for there comments even when they commented my music was aweful!
+I still thanked people for there comments even when they commented my music was awful!
 It only helps make the video more popular.